mathieuheliot/ssr-starter/README.md

 ## Installation
 1. `npm install`
-2. TODO composer

 ## Usage

 ### Javascript side
 Execute `npm run [TASK]`, where TASK can be one of the following values:
-- `build`: Compile a application version ready to deploy in the /dist folder
+- `build`: Compile an application version ready to deploy in the /dist folder
 - `dev`: Launch an hot reload process
 - `start`: Launch a JS rendering server at http://localhost:3000
 - `test`: Serve JS content for browser rendering at http://localhost:8080

 ### PHP side
+You can test it by executing from /src/php folder:
-`php ./php/index.php`
+`php index.php`

 ## Sources
 ### ReactJS and Express: